ut-ras/robomaster_hardware/README.md

 # Onboarding test branch
 Use this branch to get accustomed to the git & github workflow, the current files are just a copy of the turret branch.

-**Use `git clone --single-branch --branch onboard --recursive [Repository URL]` to clone an individual branch of our hardware repo**, as not doing so will not copy the files needed from the [RAS KiCAD Library](https://github.com/ut-ras/KiCad_Library.git)
+**Use `git clone  --recursive [Repository URL]` to clone our hardware repo**, as not doing so will not copy the files needed from the [RAS KiCAD Library](https://github.com/ut-ras/KiCad_Library.git)
+It will put you on the `main` branch first, use `git switch onboard` to switch to this onboard branch.

 To get the URL for this onboarding branch use the green `<> Code` button and copy the URL.